r-teller/terraform-google-firewall-rules/README.md

 # Google Cloud VPC Firewall Rules
-This module that provides a simplified approach for creating/managing firewall rules in GCP.
+This module that provides a simplified approach for creating/managing firewall rules in GCP leveraging JSON as the source of truth.

 It supports mixed values in both the source and target JSON field and uses string matching to determine type, types and logic listed below....
 -  service_accounts = `if length(split("@", x)) > 1`